vishalsinghihs/Calm-Corner/README.md

 Open the app and sign in trough email or google account.

-After creating account complete your profile by filling a
+After creating account complete your profile by filling gernal details.